pmav99/pyroots/readme.rst

     def f(x, a):
         return x ** 2 - a + 1

-    # Instead of Brentq you could also import Brenth/Ridder/Bisect
+    # Create the Solver object (instead of Brentq you could also import Brenth/Ridder/Bisect)
     from pyroots import Brentq
     brent = Brentq(epsilon=1e-5)